 In 2012, NDDG (National Drug Distribution Guidelines) was developed to focus on the distribution challenges in Nigeria.
 This was done after concluding that the pharmaceutical distribution network is "fragmented and inefficient".
 The repercussions of this gap in the distribution system have led to a large infiltration of counterfeit drugs and adulterated products into the supply chain (Ojo, 2017).
-The major goal of the NDDG amongst other goals is to establish an organized drug distribution system in Nigeria, which will be a joint effort of all stakeholders in the health sector in the country, eliminate the preponderance of unregulated markets (open markets) in major cities in the country, crack down the informal drug distribution sector and other objectives aimed at the improvement of the distribution system.
+The major goal of the NDDG amongst other goals is to establish an organized drug distribution system in Nigeria, which will be a joint effort of all stakeholders in the health sector in the country, eliminate the preponderance of unregulated markets (open markets) in major cities in the country, crack down the informal drug distribution system.